simonmonk/squid/README.md

 rgb = Squid(18, 23, 24)
 ```

-The three parameters are the pins connected tot he red, green and blue LEDs.
+The three parameters are the pins connected to the red, green and blue LEDs.